maksimgm/engineering_blog/testing_with_jasmine.md

 Run your test again in the `jasmine_testing` directory and watch it pass.

 ##Conclusion
-There is tons more you can do with Jasmine which I did not descibe in the tutorial.
+There is tons more you can do with Jasmine which I did not describe in the tutorial.
 I highly recommend you check out the [Jasmine website](http://jasmine.github.io/) and [GitHub](https://github.com/jasmine/jasmine).

 In conclusion, if you are not testing your JavaScript code, start now!
-It is an underrated practice which will result in cleaner code which is not buggy.
-Furthermore, Jasmine' is fast and simple syntax makes testing simple.
-So, take your development further write tests for your code.
+It is an underrated practice which will result in cleaner and less buggy code.
+Furthermore, Jasmine's fast and simple syntax makes testing simple.
+So take your development further by writing tests for your code.

 Good hunting!